QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

     \end{aligned}

-Our aim is to compute the value function :math:`J`, and from it the associated cutoffs :math:`\alpha` and :math:`\beta`
+Our aim is to compute the value function :math:`J`, and from it the associated cutoffs :math:`\alpha` and :math:`\beta`.

-One sensible approach is to write the three components of :math:`J` that appear on the right side of the Bellman equation as separate functions
+One sensible approach is to write the three components of :math:`J` that appear on the right side of the Bellman equation as separate functions.

-Later, doing this will help us obey **the don't repeat yourself (DRY)** golden rule of coding
+Later, doing this will help us obey **the don't repeat yourself (DRY)** golden rule of coding.

 Implementation
 ==================